ayyu/AMQ-List-Training-Tool/README.md

 - transcodes webms to mp3 if an mp3 is unavailable
 - yaml config file
 - fixed unicode/ascii issue with subprocess if invalid chars were in the command
-- no more sqlite db, only checks if file already exists
+- no more sqlite db, only checks if file already exists in directory structure
-- shebang for python2
+- shebang for python3
 - added ability to update MAL
 - configurable output naming format